pydicom/pynetdicom/docs/reference/index.rst

 .. module:: pynetdicom3

-This API reference guide details functions, modules and objects included in pynetdicom3.
-For how to use pynetdicom3, see the :ref:`user guide`.
+This API reference guide details the functions, modules and objects included in pynetdicom.

 .. toctree::
    :maxdepth: 2